bohlinger/wavy/docs/vietnam25.rst

 .. code::

-   trgt_tmplt: ~/wavyopen_vietnam25/data/name/%Y/%m/
+   trgt_tmplt: /home/{USER}/wavyopen_vietnam25/data/name/%Y/%m/
-   src_tmplt: ~/wavyopen_vietnam25/data/name/%Y/%m/
+   src_tmplt: /home/{USER}/wavyopen_vietnam25/data/name/%Y/%m/

+Again, pleaser substitute {USER} with your username.
 Now you can use the wavyDownload script to download data from the copernicus marine service.

 .. code::